MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 - **Block their outbound caller ID** You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-- **Blocca l'ID chiamante in ingresso** È possibile bloccare un utente di ricevere l'ID chiamante in tutte le chiamate PSTN in arrivo.
+- **Bloccare l'ID chiamante in entrata** È possibile impedire a un utente di ricevere l'ID chiamante in qualsiasi chiamata PSTN in arrivo.

 > [!IMPORTANT]
 > Le chiamate d'emergenza vedranno sempre il numero di telefono dell'utente (ID chiamante).